Bob Welch (musician): Rock trio and solo career

 In 1975, Welch formed the short-lived hard rock power trio Paris with ex-Jethro Tull bassist Glenn Cornick and former Nazz drummer Thom Mooney.
-Paris released two commercially unsuccessful albums: Paris and Big Towne, 2061.
+With a guitar-driven aesthetic compared by retrospective critics to Led Zeppelin, Paris released two commercially unsuccessful albums: Paris and Big Towne, 2061.
 Hunt Sales later replaced Mooney until the group disbanded.

 In a 1979 interview with People, Welch said that the two Paris albums were "ill-conceived."
-The band's lack of success drained Welch's finances, until he had only $8,000 left.
+The band's overhead and ensuing lack of commercial success drained Welch's finances, leaving him with only $8,000 in savings (equivalent to ~$35,000 in 2024) after its dissolution.

-In September 1977, Welch released his first solo album, French Kiss, a mainstream pop collection featuring contributions from Fleetwood, Buckingham and Christine McVie.
+In September 1977, Welch released his first solo album, French Kiss, a mainstream pop collection featuring contributions from Fleetwood, Buckingham, and Christine McVie.
 The album was certified platinum by the RIAA, peaking at No. 12 on the Billboard chart in 1978.
 It yielded three hit singles: a revamped version of "Sentimental Lady" produced by Buckingham and McVie (#8), "Ebony Eyes" (#14; featuring Juice Newton on backing vocals) and "Hot Love, Cold World" (#31).

 Welch followed up French Kiss with two albums in 1979.
-In February, Three Hearts, an album that replicated the rock/disco fusion of French Kiss, peaked at No. 20 (earning a RIAA gold certification) and spawned the hit "Precious Love" (#19), while the follow-up single "Church" (#73) also charted.
-His second effort that year, November's "The Other One", saw Bob's first solo recordings without the help of any Fleetwood Mac members.
-This album reached No. 105 on the charts, though no singles on this record charted.
+In February, Three Hearts, an album that replicated the rock/disco fusion of French Kiss, peaked at No. 20 (earning a RIAA gold certification) and spawned the hit "Precious Love" (#19), while the follow-up single "Church" (#73) also charted as his final U.S. Top 100 hit.
+His second effort that year, November's The Other One, contained his first solo recordings without any Fleetwood Mac members.
+Although the album reached No. 105 on the charts, none of its singles charted.
 Notable songs include "Rebel Rouser" and "Don't Let Me Fall".
 From 1980 to 1981, he hosted Hollywood Heartbeat, an early music video program.
-His subsequent solo albums into the early 1980s (Man Overboard, Bob Welch, and Eye Contact) were not successful and his career declined.
+His subsequent solo albums into the early 1980s (Man Overboard, Bob Welch, and Eye Contact) were not successful; released approximately two years after "Church", Bob Welch only charted at No. 201.

 In 1999, Welch released an experimental jazz/loop-based album, Bob Welch Looks at Bop.
-He followed this up in 2003 with His Fleetwood Mac Years and Beyond, which contained new recordings of songs he originally recorded with Fleetwood Mac, as well as some solo hits.
+He followed this up in 2003 with His Fleetwood Mac Years and Beyond, which contained re-recordings of songs he originally performed with Fleetwood Mac, as well as some solo hits.
 In 2006, he released His Fleetwood Mac Years and Beyond 2, which mixed a half-dozen new compositions, along with a similar number of his Mac/solo remakes.
 He released more CDs with Fuel Records in 2008, 2010, and 2011.

 Welch appeared as an avatar named BobWelch Magic in 2008, performing solo acoustic favorites and hits live for 30 minutes, in a show with Von Johin (musician/publisher Mike Lawson) and Cypress Rosewood (musician Tony Gerber) in the virtual world of Second Life, streaming live into the Gibson Island virtual stage from Lawson's studio.